FatemehGholamzadeh/Machine-Learning/README.md

 Assignments of Machine Learning Graduate Course under supervision of Dr. Ehsan Nazerfard - Spring 2021

 ## HW1 :
-implementation of linear Refression with gradient descent algorithm
+* implementation of linear Refression with gradient descent algorithm
-getting familiar with concepts such as: correlation, multivariate linear Regression, feature selection, Regularization, Normal Equation, ...
+* getting familiar with concepts such as: correlation, multivariate linear Regression, feature selection, Regularization, Normal Equation, ...

+## HW2 :
+* implementaion of KNN on mnist dataset and reporting accuracy, confusion matrix and plotting pictures.
+* implementation of Naive Bayes Algorithm on Wine dataset, reporting accuracy using 6-fold-cross-validation and plotting ROC curve.